 The parents are willing to pay $110 for three doses of risk-free vaccine, but only $36 for three doses or risky vaccine.

 Other studies already determined that parents prefer death from disease, rather than from vaccine, and this study confirms this fact.

 Two-months-old girl was vaccinated with Rotarix in Japan, and in 10 days her two-years-old sister was hospitalized with severe gastroenteritis.
 It turned out that her sister infected her with a mutated vaccine strain of the virus.

 Unvaccinated children are mostly white.
 Their mothers are over 30, married, have an academic degree, and their families earn more than $75,000 a year.
 (USA)Effects of Maternal and Provider Characteristics on the Up-to-Date Immunization Status of Children Aged 19 to 35 Months.
 2007, Kim, Am J Public Health

 More African and Latin Americans are vaccinating their children, and the poorer they are, the more they vaccinate.
 (USA)

-Parents who do not vaccinate their children, value scientific knowledge, know where to look, and how to analyze information about vaccinations, and at the same time do not really trust medicine.
+Parents who do not vaccinate their children, value scientific knowledge, know where to look for, and how to analyze information about vaccinations, and at the same time expressed high levels of distrust of the medical community.
 (USA)Sociodemographic Predictors of Vaccination Exemptions on the Basis of Personal Belief in California.
 2016, Yang, Am J Public Health

-In other states the same is observed - the percentage of those who refuse vaccinations in private schools is much higher than in public.
+In other states the same phenomenon is observed - the percentage of private school students who opt for exemptions is much higher than in of public school students.